khyeonn/khyeonn.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     An admin dashboard with a simple UI emphasizing job visiblity and accessibility.
+Customer information has been redacted.
 </div>

 The improvements to shop operations were immediate and noticeable.
 My dad went from barely being able to service 10 cars per day to completing 20+ jobs per day as he got more used to using the application.